 Recent price hikes for SAP Enterprise Support could once again raise questions about the quality and cost of SAP’s support programs, according to one industry expert.

 SAP set off a firestorm of protest in 2008, when it ditched its SAP Standard Support option and announced that all of its customers would be moved to Enterprise Support at a cost of 22% of net licensing fees.
-After instituting a program that
+After instituting a program that tied Enterprise Support costs retroactively to increases in key performance indicators, SAP returned to a two-tier support structure.

 For companies that had signed support contracts before 2008, SAP Enterprise Support was set at 18.36% and has been growing ever since.
 Next year the price will jump to 19.5% and will hit 22% by 2016.
 Standard Support is currently set at 18% of net licensing fees.